zackse/taskforge/src/docs/contributing/code_of_conduct.rst

-we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, political belief, religion (or lack thereof), and any other characteristic one could conceive to divide people.
+we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, political belief, religion (or lack thereof), and any other characteristic one would use to try to divide people.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for